 No. The IRS penalty under IRC §6654 looks at whether you paid enough each quarter, not just the total by April 15.
 Even if you write a check that covers everything by the April deadline, you owe penalty on any quarter where withholding plus estimated payments fell short.
 The simplest safe harbor: pay in 110% of last year's tax (if your AGI exceeded $150K) through withholding + estimates across all four quarters.
 California has a parallel rule under R&TC §19136.

 The break-even on professional RSU planning is roughly one avoided penalty or one prevented over-payment.
 For a household with $200K+ of annual RSU vests, the typical first-year value of getting the withholding mechanics right, the sale timing right, and the multi-year stack right (across RSU + ISO + ESPP + bonus + capital gains) is somewhere between $8,000 and $40,000 in tax and penalty avoided.
 Our planning fees are a fraction of that.
-Book a free consultation and we will model your specific RSU schedule against your full compensation picture before the next quarterly vest hits.
+Book a complimentary consultation and we will model your specific RSU schedule against your full compensation picture before the next quarterly vest hits.

 We work with Bay Area tech employees year-round.
 Bring your offer letter, vest schedule, and recent paystubs and we will run the gap before the next vest hits.